evlar/Qhelp/README.md

 ## 8. Restart Node

-- Renitiate a tmux session:
+- Reattach to the tmux session:

   ```bash
   tmux a